Registered Student Resources

-Students with verified disabilities have the right to receive reasonable academic adjustments in order to create an educational environment where they have equal access to instruction.
+Students with verified disabilities have the right to receive reasonable academic accommodations in order to create an educational environment where they have equal access to instruction.
 The District is thus responsible to make modifications to academic requirements and practices as necessary—without any fundamental alteration of academic standards, courses, educational programs or degrees—to ensure that it does not discriminate against qualified students with disabilities.
 In addition, each district is required to have a policy and procedure for responding to students with verified disabilities who request academic adjustments.
-Here HERE to download the Policy and Procedures for Providing Academic Adjustments for Students with Disabilities.
+You may download the Policy and Procedures for Providing Academic Adjustments for Students with Disabilities.

 If you do not wish to contact the DRC for any concerns or questions, you may contact the college's ADA Compliance Officer.
 His name is Dr. Wissem Bennani at email@example.com.

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in any federally funded education program or activity.
 This includes any of the following: